chenhs05/thesis_template/README.md

   .svg files once there is any update in the .svg files.
   Run with the command `make -f Makefile.inkscape`.

+## Latex Configurations and Tricks

+The configurations of the thesis latex document are in `setup/preamble.tex` file.

+Some tricks are shown in the **Appendix** part of the [example thesis PDF file](dissertation.pdf).

 ## Vim Plugins